civicrm/civicrm-sysadmin-guide/docs/upgrade/drupal7.md

 ### Restore CiviCRM as the Drupal homepage if appropriate

-If you changed the default Drupal homepage from civicrm to node in step 3 above, you need to restore civicrm as the homepage.
+If you changed the default Drupal homepage from CiviCRM, now is the time to restore it.
 You can do this by navigating to:
 **Administration » Configuration » System » Site Information**
  then change the Default front page to civicrm, and click Save configuration.